oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 - (A) The user takes an action on the Consumption Device by starting a purchase, adding a device to a network or connecting a service to the Consumption Device.
 - (B) The client on the Consumption Device requests user authorization on the backchannel from the Authorization Server.
 - (C) The Authorization Server sends authorization data (e.g., a 6 digit authorization code) to the Authorization Device.
+Examples of mechanisms that may be used to distribute the authorization data include text messages, email or a mobile application.
 - (D) The user enters the authorization data (e.g., the 6 digit authorization code) on the Consumption Device.
 - (E) The Authorization Server issues tokens or grants authorization to the Consumption Device to access the user's resources.

 The Authorization Server may choose to authenticate the user before sending the authorization data.
-The authorization data may be delivered as a text message or through a mobile application.

 ## Cross-Device Session Transfer
 Session transfer flows enable a user to transfer access to a service or network from a device on which the user is already authenticated to a second device such as a mobile phone.
 In these flows, the user is authenticated and then authorizes the session transfer on one device, referred to as the Authorization Device (e.g., a personal computer, web portal or application), and transfers the session to the device where they will continue to consume the session, referred to as the Consumption Device (e.g., a mobile phone or portable device).